 - The girl group Choice had a song "Key to My Heart" which appeared on the soundtrack for Kazaam.
 When it broke up, Sharon Flanagan went nowhere, Chrissy Conway had fair success with Christian rock group Zoegirl, and the third girl?
 Alecia Moore is now known as P!nk.

 - Wild Orchid had a couple albums, and was reasonably successful.
 Stacy Ferguson left them to become Fergie and join The Black Eyed Peas.
 The rest?
 Some voicework and songwriting, at best.

 - When Sonny And Cher split, Cher went on to have a great career in music and film.
 Sonny went into politics.
 He died in 1998, after leading the charge that led to the Digital Millennium Copyright Act.

 - Michael Jackson.
 He started as a member of The Jackson 5 and later became the King of Pop.
-Jermaine also had success, but obviously nowhere near that of his brother.
+Jermaine also had some success in the '70s and '80s, but obviously nowhere near that of his brother.

 - Michael Nesmith had (some) commercial and (lots of) critical success after The Monkees broke up.

 - Dave Grohl, who after Nirvana broke up formed Foo Fighters, which has not had nearly the same cultural impact, but has lasted much longer and is still one of the most popular bands around.
 Krist Novoselic faded from the music scene and became a politician.
 Of course, Kurt Cobain is still by far the most famous member of the band.